AugustinMauroy/scholarsuite/docs/Prisma.md

 - `course`: relationship with the course of the presence
 - `courseId`: identifier of the course of the presence
 - `processed`: indicates if the presence has been processed
+- `notified`: indicates if the presence has been notified

 ### 16. `DisciplinaryReport`